holcombddf/Protein-Design-Scripts/README.md

 ## dna_editor_ecoli.py
 Produces the amino acid sequence and DNA resulting from a series of edit mutations, as expressed in E. Coli.
-Takes in an input file with three sections, started by lines containing ">".
+Takes in an input file with three sections, each started by a line containing ">".
 First section contains the amino acid sequence.
 Second section contains the DNA sequence.
 Third section contains the amino acid changes.
 Amino acid changes should be formatted as a location (either 0-indexed or 1-indexed) with two single letters denoting amino acids (for example 25A>G, 25 A->G, 25AG, etc.) on a single line.
 Takes as arguments the path to the input file and the path to the output file, but also accepts the path from the command line if no arguments are given.
 Also takes an an argument whether the locations of the changes are 0-indexed or 1-indexed.